lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

       west flash

-The sample will be automatically built and programmed on both the application and the ultra-low-power core of the nRF54H20.
+The sample will be automatically built and programmed on both the Application core and the Peripheral Processor (PPR) of the nRF54H20.

 .. _nrf54h20_sample_reading_logs: